-This report aims to supply an Operational Environmental Management Programme (OEMPr) for the management of an established poultry rearing facility on the Remainder (RE) of Farm 225 Grootvlei, Caledon.
+This report aims to supply an Operational Environmental Management Programme (OEMPr) for the management of poultry rearing facilities located on the Remainder (RE) of Farm 225 Grootvlei, Caledon.
 The farm is located approximately 15 kilometres northeast of Caledon and approximately 3 kilometres north of the N2 with access via a dirt road (Figure 1).
-The property is a working farm and is approximately 311,15ha in size.
+The property is a working farm and is approximately 317 ha in size.
 The development of the existing poultry rearing facility (Figure 2) took place onsite prior to the applicant obtaining the necessary Environmental Authorisation (EA).
-The applicant, Bapchix Pty (Ltd), therefore intends on applying for a retrospective EA to legalise the existing chicken pens by means of a Section 24G application process.
+The applicant, Bapchix Pty (Ltd), applied for a retrospective EA to legalise the existing chicken pens by means of a Section 24G application process.
+The applicant further intends to develop and additional poultry rearing facility on the property (refer Figure 2) which is currently being applied for in the form of a Basic Assessment Process.
+Both the existing and the proposed poultry rearing facilities will be located on the same property and run by the same company.